 4. Right against sexual harassment at the workplace

 One of the very important rights of women is the provisions listed under The Sexual Harassment of Women at Workplace Act 2013.
-It provides a female the right to file a complaint against any kind of sexual harassment at her place of work.
+It provides a female with the right to file a complaint against any kind of sexual harassment at her place of work.

 According to the Act, if she is facing any type of such problem, she can submit a written complaint to an Internal Complaints Committee (ICC) at a branch office within a period of 3 months.
-This complaint further is taken up by the Local Complaints Committee (LCC) at a district level, ensuring investigations start regarding the same if a proper action has not been taken against the employer.
-The complaint can also be filed by any of the woman's legal heirs on her behalf or any other person who has a written permission given by her to make the complaint.
+This complaint further is taken up by the Local Complaints Committee (LCC) at a district level, ensuring investigations start regarding the same if proper action has not been taken against the employer.
+The complaint can also be filed by any of the woman's legal heirs on her behalf or any other person who has written permission given by her to make the complaint.

 The dowry system in India refers to the durable goods, cash, and real or movable property that the bride's family gives to the bridegroom, his parents, or his relatives as a condition of the marriage.
 In some cases, the dowry system leads to crime against women, ranging from emotional abuse and injury to even deaths.
 The payment of dowry has long been prohibited under specific Indian laws including the Dowry Prohibition Act, 1961 and subsequently by Sections 304B and 498A of the Indian Penal Code.
-According to Dowry Prohibition Act, 1961, taking or giving of dowry at the time of the marriage to the bride or the bridegroom and their family is to be penalised.
-The punishment could be imprisonment for minimum 5 years and a fine more than ₹15,000 or the value of the dowry received, whichever is higher.
+According to the Dowry Prohibition Act, 1961, taking or giving of dowry at the time of the marriage to the bride or the bridegroom and their family is to be penalised.
+The punishment could be imprisonment for a minimum of 5 years and a fine more than ₹15,000 or the value of the dowry received, whichever is higher.

 6. Right against domestic violence

-Due to the rampant increase of dowry death in India during 80’s, section 498A was added to Indian Penal Code to protect women from any domestic violence.
+Due to the rampant increase of dowry death in India during the ’80s, section 498A was added to the Indian Penal Code to protect women from any domestic violence.
 The objective was to allow the state to intervene rapidly and prevent the murders of young girls who were unable to meet the dowry demands of their in-laws.
 It claims to provide protection to women against dowry-related harassment and cruelty.